 Bestselling thriller writer (and one of our Festival of Writing speakers) R.J.
 Ellory writes very good US-set thrillers, but he’s British . . . and for a long time he struggled to find an agent.

 UK literary agents were reluctant to take him on because his books sounded like they’d been written by an American.
 US agents were reluctant to take him on because he was British, without representation in London or a UK book deal.
 That meant that American agents, even if they liked his work, felt kind of suspicious.
 How come this guy hadn’t got local representation?
 It sounded like there might be a catch somewhere.

 In the end, he was so good that he was taken on (in Britain, first).
 His career took off.

-Which suggest, I suppose our seventh rule, which is the super-essential Ur-rule in all agency submissions.
+This story brings us to our seventh rule, the super-essential Ur-rule for all agency submissions:

 Write a super-incredible dazzling book